 * for a simplified/ quicker version, leave out the last 2 ingredients

-- Cut the cabbage in half length-wise, then again, so you have four quarters.
-Cut these quarters into slices of about 3cm in width.
-Add the salt to a big bowl and dissolve it in bit of hot water.
+- Cut the cabbage in half length-wise, then again, so that you have four quarters.
+Cut the heart (the thick core) off the bottom middle part.
+Cut the 4 quarters into slices of about 3cm (1 inch) in width.
+Add the salt to a big bowl and dissolve it in a bit of hot water.
 Once the salt is dissolved, add cold water, add the cabbage, and fill up the bowl with cold water.
 Mix well, then let the cabbage sit for 3h, mixing it once in a while.
 Then drain, saving a cup of the saltwater for later, and rinse the cabbage well.

 - In a pot, simmer the kelp in 200 ml water for 10 minutes.
 Take the kelp out of the water and whisk the rice flour into the water, stirring and simmering for about 3 more minutes until it thickens.

-- Blend the apple, onion, garlic and ginger in food processor.
+- Cut the apple, onion, garlic and ginger into small chunks and blend in a food processor.
 Add the kelp water and the chili flakes.